cameraui/docs/sensors/setup.md

 # Set up sensors

-Most sensors come from [plugins](/plugins/).
-To give a camera a sensor, you enable the plugin that provides it and turn the sensor on, all from the camera's settings.
-Every sensor in the system, including ones that belong to no camera, is then managed on the **Sensors** page.
+Most sensors come from [plugins](/plugins/): you enable the providing plugin and the sensor in the camera's settings.
+Every sensor, including ones without a camera, is managed on the **Sensors** page.
 Both need admin.

 ## Open the Plugins tab

-Open a camera's [settings](/cameras/settings) and go to the **Plugins** tab.
-It is grouped into categories:
+The **Plugins** tab in a camera's [settings](/cameras/settings) is grouped into categories:

 - **Detection.** The detectors: motion, object, audio, face, and license plate.
 - **Accessories.** Controllable accessories and state sensors, such as lights, locks, switches, sirens, and contact sensors.